-Blue Cross of Idaho is committed to working with the Federal government to implement new healthcare reform laws over the next several years.
-The timeline below explains in detail what changes members can expect, and when.
+Blue Cross of Idaho is committed to implementing new healthcare reform laws over the next several years.
+We’ve listed the provisions in the Affordable Care Act yet to be enacted.

-The government has yet to give clear guidelines on some short and long-term provisions scheduled for the months and years ahead; however, we will continue to update the dates and information with the latest news when it's available.
+Please bookmark this page and check back often as we will continue to update the dates and information with the latest news when it's available.

 Starting in 2010, the government will provide a tax credit to small employers that pay at least 50 percent of their employees' health insurance premiums.
 The full value of the tax credit is 35 percent of the small employers' cost for businesses with up to 10 employees and average annual wages of less than $25,000.
 The tax credit also applies on a reduced sliding scale to small employers with up to 25 employees and average annual wages of $50,000.
 This credit is available to both grandfathered and non-grandfathered plans.